 Getting to Sandy Hook

 I would recommend going early and boarding at the first stop (E 35th St.) so you can secure a seat outside on the top deck on the ferry to Sandy Hook.
 I do want to emphasize there are not very many seats outside.
 We almost had a fight break out when my boyfriend left his seat for a few minutes to take pictures.
 A lady lectured me about not saving seats.
-But once everything was settled, the boat ride was pretty smooth and took about an hour.
+But once everything settled down, the boat ride was pretty smooth and took about an hour.

 When you arrive on the ferry, it is a short bus ride (on an old school bus) to one of the five beaches.
 If you prefer, you can rent bikes right where you get off the ferry.
 A few of my friends rented bikes and then met us at the beach.
 We went to the closest beach, Lot D. There is even a nude beach – Gunnison.
 We will talk more about nude beaches in a later post.
 Not too far from the nude beach is the Sandy Hook lighthouse, which is the oldest working lighthouse in the United States.

 A Day at the Beach